dthanh142/bc-interop/SETUP.md

 2. `cd venv/lib/python3.6/site-packages/eosjs_python/js && npm i --save eosjs@16.0.9`
 3. create an account on the jungle testnet using http://jungle.cryptolions.io/#home

 ## IOTA
-Not that IOTA does not need a sender for zero-value transactions.
+Note:  IOTA does not need a sender for zero-value transactions.
 This means there is no need to create an account and private key to sign the transaction.
-## EOS
-1. `pip install git+https://github.com/EvaCoop/eosjs_python.git` (Until my changes are published to pip)
-2. `cd venv/lib/python3.6/site-packages/eosjs_python/js && npm i --save eosjs@16.0.9`
-3. create an account on the jungle testnet using http://jungle.cryptolions.io/#home